Writing Fantasy In Slovenia: An Interview With Author Andrew Anzur Clement

 In Slovenia, things tend to run on more of a ‘set’ schedule and there tends to be only one of everything.
 That’s a good thing because that one thing is usually very nice and people here also have more of a commitment to making sure that where they are living stays nice.
 This isn’t the case in Brussels where it can sometimes seem like everyone is transient or from somewhere else.
 As I like to say, Slovenia is the small country that has everything.

-Final thoughts on Slovenia, or maybe Ljubljana?
+Final thoughts on Slovenia or Ljubljana?

-Slovenia is also a great place to get inspiration, because it’s a country with a rich and complex history.
+Slovenia is a great place to get inspiration, because it’s a country with a rich and complex history.
 Since I moved here, I’ve already been inspired to write an outright historical series set during the Yugoslav conflicts of the 1990’s, after I finish Voyages of Fortune.
 The working title is Tito’s Lost Children and the first book will deal with Slovenia’s Ten Days War of Independence.
 I’m really excited about both series, and glad I decided to move here!

 Read about Andrew’s finding family roots in Slovenia here!